NethServer/docs/administrator-manual/en/backup.rst

 * :index:`data backup`

 Configuration backup contains only system configuration files.
 It's scheduled to be executed every night and it will create a new archive, :file:`/var/lib/nethserver/backup/backup-config.tar.xz`, only if any file is changed in the last 24 hours.
+The configuration backup also saves a list of installed modules.
+All modules will be reinstalled during the configuration restore process.
 The purpose of this kind of backup is to quickly restore a machine in case of disaster recovery.
 When the machine is functional, a full data restore can be done even if the machine is already in production.